LogtalkDotOrg/logtalk3/manuals/sources/refman/predicates/logtalk_make_1.rst

 and detailed reports.

-When using the ``check`` target, predicates for messages sent to objects that implement the ``forwarding`` built-in protocol are not reported.
+When using the ``check`` target, predicates for messages sent to objects that implement the :ref:`forwarding <apis:forwarding/0>` built-in protocol are not reported.
 While this usually avoids only false positives, it may also result in failure to report true missing predicates in some cases.

 When using the ``circular`` target, be prepared for a lengthy computation time for applications with a large combined number of